csalyk/git_github_tutorial/Tutorial.md

 2.  wants to use some basic version control and back up all of their code online (on GitHub)
 3.  wants students to be able to access that code, download it to their own machine, and also download any updates the instructor adds.

 I wrote this bare-bones tutorial to provide an extremely simple set of instructions to someone like me wanting to get started with Git and GitHub.
 I found that most instructions online had more info than I needed to get started, and were geared more towards developers working on teams.
-For my purposes, I do limited version control; instead, using Git and GitHub is most useful becuase it allows me to keep my code safely in the cloud, allows me to have have multiple machines using the same, up-to-date code, and allows me to share and update code with students.
+For my purposes, I do limited version control; instead, using Git and GitHub is most useful because it allows me to keep my code safely in the cloud, allows me to have have multiple machines using the same, up-to-date code, and allows me to share and update code with students.

 I do not deal here with version control, collaborative editing, or any other features of Git.
 For information about these features, or for more detail on the process I describe here, there are many resources available online.